 The category of Non-practicing member is open to Ordinary members in certain circumstances, such as retirement from practice.
 This option can be discussed with the Membership Secretary.

 Associate membership is available to trainees who have had a current Training Agreement with an AANZPA accredited psychodrama training institute or campus for at least six months.
-Associate members agree to comply and be familiar with the AANZPA Code of Ethics and to receive supervision when applying the psychodrama method.
+Associate members agree to receive supervision when applying the psychodrama method and to be familiar with, and comply with, the AANZPA Code of Ethics.
 Associate members automatically become members of the AANZPA regional association in the area in which they live.

-Associate members have the rights and responsibilities of Ordinary members, except that they are not eligible to stand for the AANZPA Executive Committee nor to vote at the Association’s Annual General Meeting.
-See Benefits of Membership.
+Associate members have the rights and responsibilities of Ordinary members, except that they are not eligible to vote at the Association’s Annual General Meeting nor to stand for the AANZPA Executive Committee.
 Associate membership is a requirement for advanced trainees.

 Being an Affiliate of AANZPA is available to Associate members whose formal engagement with an AANZPA accredited training institute or campus has ceased.
-If an Associate member’s Training Agreement lapses they are automatically re-designated an Affiliate.
+If an Associate member does not renew their Training Agreement with their training institute/campus, and therefore their Training Agreement lapses, they are automatically re-designated an Affiliate.

 Affiliates continue to contribute and be connected to the life and culture of the Association and the AANZPA region in which they live.
-They receive AANZPA communications and publications, reduced conference fees, and maintain a relationship of ‘good standing’ with AANZPA.
-See Benefits of Membership.
+They receive AANZPA communications and publications, and maintain a relationship of ‘good standing’ with AANZPA

 It is important to note that an Affiliate may not represent themselves to the public as practising under the auspices of AANZPA.
 The AANZPA Ethics Committee is unable to receive complaints regarding an Affiliate’s practice, so while they may choose to use the Code of Ethics to guide their practice, they should not give the impression that they are a practising member of AANZPA.